thelinuxlich/go-go-try/README.md

 -   synchronous function `goTry(() => JSON.parse(value))`
 -   asynchronous function / Promise

-**Second parameter** accepts:

--   a value of the same type of the first parameter that will be returned if the first parameter throws

 **Returns** a tuple with the possible error and result (Golang style)